 Best places to stay in San Diego, CA

-If you’re wondering where to stay in San Diego, take some time to think about what you want to get out of your travels.
+If you’re wondering where to base yourself in San Diego, take some time to think about what you want to get out of your travel itinerary.
 There are many reasons to visit this beautiful Southern California city.
 You could be seeking endless sun, sand, and the blues of the Pacific Ocean.
 Or maybe you want to experience a fun central neighborhood with a delicious food scene and great live music.

 Beach lovers will have their choices from places like Coronado and the laid-back Ocean Beach.
 Downtown San Diego and the Gaslamp Quarter bring city culture and the waterfront charms of San Diego Bay to your doorstep.
 Old Town places you in the middle of it all, in both a literal and historic sense.